 (You may be interested to read “Chinese New Year is Saved From Sugar By This Badass Kung-Fu Fighter“)

 Did you know that sugar is addictive?
 Did you know that the main reason we put on weight is because of sugar?
 Did you know that there are a multitude of health risks associated with sugar?
+Ask real professionals, find more about Boon Dental to get the answers to these questions.

 What is sugar?